 To make my nomad life more difficult, I’m an ecommerce consultant who hasn’t touched ecommerce much since I became a nomad.
 My relevant “digital nomad skills” in 2013 were writing and communication, with a dibble of WordPress and Photoshop knowledge.
 That’s all I started with.

-Every year I invest time into online courses to upgrade my skills, it’s the only way.
+Every year I invest time into online courses to upgrade my skills, it’s the only way to survive a digital nomad lifestyle long-term.
 When you look around Hobo with a Laptop you’re looking at a bunch of skills I learned to do myself after becoming a digital nomad.
 In my past life I used to pay other people on my team to do what I can do now.

 “I’m a visible minority!
 I’m from the developing world!”